laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 ### Academic Integrity

-While I strongly encourage you to form study groups and work together in learning this material, the course project, homeworks and programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
+While I strongly encourage you to form study groups and work together in learning this material, programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
 What this means is that you should do whatever is necessary to ensure your work remains your work.
 If during in the grading process, it is determined that students shared or duplicated work, those students will automatically score a zero for the offense.
 For a second offense, the student or students involved will fail this course and a report will be sent to the Dean of Students office which could result in additional disciplinary action.
 Additionally, undergraduates offenders cannot mentor in the future.
 In the event a graduate student is caught cheating, that student will fail.

 ### Learning Outcomes